Amarok24/Oxhr/README.md

 - Made with simplicity in mind, ready for production with basic common features
 - All 8 XHR events used, 5 of them can be handled by callback parameters
 - A small demo included in `index.html`

+There is also an older version of the library called jXhr which was not written using OOP, see [here](https://github.com/Amarok24/Oxhr/tree/non-oop-version).

 ---